kevin-weitgenant/LinkedIn-Posts-Hunter-MCP-Server/README.md

 **3. Visual Interface**
 - A separate tool launches a **React dashboard** that renders the scraped posts from your local database
-- The UI provides table/card views, advanced filtering, and quick actions (mark as applied,save, edit, delete, etc.)
+- **Visualize all your scraped posts** in table or card views with profile images and engagement metrics
+- **Track your applications** by marking posts as "applied" or "saved for later" directly in the UI
+- **Quick actions** let you filter, sort, and manage posts with point-and-click simplicity
-- Changes made in the React app are written to the local database
+- Changes made in the React app are written to the local database.
+And changes made through MCP commands are reflected in the UI.

 **4. Dual Control**
 - You can manage posts through **either** the React UI **or** through MCP tools like `manage_posts` and `viewer_filters`